kencochrane/kencochrane.github.com-old/content/developers-guide-to-pci-compliant-web-applications.rst

 :author: Ken Cochrane
 :title: The Developers Guide to PCI Compliant Web applications

-*Work in progress last updated: 01-26-2012 by Ken Cochrane*
+*Work in progress last updated: 12-07-2012 by Ken Cochrane*

+**Update: 12-07-2012** I have added the youtube video and slides from a recent talk I did on Building PCI Complaint Django Applications.

 **Update: 04-05-2012** This article has been `translated into chinese <http://www.ituring.com.cn/article/1372>`_ , by Wujun Shen (吴峻申)